mikel-egana-aranguren/mikel-egana-aranguren.github.io/mysite/publications.md

 permalink: /publications/
 ---

-A list of my most important publications follows (To see all of them, please refer to my <a href="http://mikeleganaaranguren.wordpress.com/curriculum-vitae-2/">CV</a>).
+A list of my most important publications follows (To see all of them, please refer to my CV).
 Many of them are <a href="http://en.wikipedia.org/wiki/Open_access_%28publishing%29">Open Access</a>; a PDF is attached to the ones that are not.

 <h2>Journals</h2>
 Mikel Egaña Aranguren, Mark D. Wilkinson.
 Enhanced reproducibility of SADI web service workflows with Galaxy and Docker.
 GigaScience 2015: 4(59). [<a href="https://gigascience.biomedcentral.com/articles/10.1186/s13742-015-0092-3">GigaScience</a>]

-Pawluczyk, M., Weiss, J., Links, M. G., Aranguren, M. E., Wilkinson, M. D., and Egea-Cortines, M. Quantitative evaluation of bias in PCR amplification and Next Generation Sequencing derived from metabarcoding samples. <em>Analytical and Bioanalytical Chemistry</em> 2015: 407(7):1841–1848. [<a href="http://link.springer.com/article/10.1007%2Fs00216-014-8435-y#">Analytical and Bioanalytical Chemistry</a>][<a href="http://mikeleganaaranguren.files.wordpress.com/2015/02/pawluczyk_abc1.pdf">pdf</a>]
+Pawluczyk, M., Weiss, J., Links, M. G., Aranguren, M. E., Wilkinson, M. D., and Egea-Cortines, M. Quantitative evaluation of bias in PCR amplification and Next Generation Sequencing derived from metabarcoding samples. <em>Analytical and Bioanalytical Chemistry</em> 2015: 407(7):1841–1848. [<a href="http://link.springer.com/article/10.1007%2Fs00216-014-8435-y#">Analytical and Bioanalytical Chemistry</a>][<a href="pawluczyk_abc1.pdf">pdf</a>]

 Alejandro Rodríguez González, Alison Callahan, José Cruz-Toledo, Adrian Garcia, Mikel Egaña Aranguren, Michel Dumontier, Mark D. Wilkinson.
 Automatically exposing OpenLifeData via SADI semantic Web Services. <em>Journal of Biomedical Semantics</em> 2014, 5(1):46+. [<a href="http://www.jbiomedsem.com/content/5/1/46/abstract">Journal of Biomedical Semantics</a>]